davidhampgonsalves/davidhampgonsalves.github.io/content/posts/hugo-black-and-light-theme.md

 title = "Hugo Black & Light"
 +++

-I converted my blog from [Octopress to Hugo](/octopress-to-hugo/) and also ported over the existing theme.
+I converted my blog from [Octopress to Hugo](/octopress-to-hugo/) and in as part of that process ported over the existing theme.
+Its available on the [Hugo Themes Site](http://themes.gohugo.io/black-and-light/).

 Its called [Black and Light](https://github.com/davidhampgonsalves/hugo-black-and-light-theme) and is high contrast, text oriented, and Javascript-free.